3

 Stokes’ Theorem

-where $S$ is any surface bounded by $\Gamma$.
+where S is any surface bounded by Γ.

 We must now speak about a convention of signs.
-In Fig. 3–10 the $z$-axis would point toward you in a “usual”—that is, “right-handed”—system of axes.
-When we took our line integral with a “positive” sense of rotation, we found that the circulation was equal to the $z$-component of $\FLPcurl{\FLPC}$.
-If we had gone around the other way, we would have gotten the opposite sign.
-Now how shall we know, in general, what direction to choose for the positive direction of the “normal” component of $\FLPcurl{\FLPC}$?
+In Fig. 3–10 the z-axis would point toward you in a “usual”—that is, “right-handed”—system of axes.
+When we took our line integral with a “positive” sense of rotation, we found that the circulation was equal to the z-component of ∇×C. If we had gone around the other way, we would have gotten the opposite sign.
+Now how shall we know, in general, what direction to choose for the positive direction of the “normal” component of ∇×C?
 The “positive” normal must always be related to the sense of rotation, as in Fig. 3–10.
 It is indicated for the general case in Fig. 3–11.

 One way of remembering the relationship is by the “right-hand rule.”
-If you make the fingers of your right hand go around the curve $\Gamma$, with the fingertips pointed in the direction of the positive sense of $d\FLPs$, then your thumb points in the direction of the positive normal to the surface $S$.
+If you make the fingers of your right hand go around the curve Γ, with the fingertips pointed in the direction of the positive sense of ds, then your thumb points in the direction of the positive normal to the surface S.

 3–7Curl-free and divergence-free fields